abdnh/anki-zim-reader/README.md

 Also see [development.md](./development.md#building-the-add-on) if you want to get the most recent version from the last commit.

-## TODO

-Currently planned features are

-- [x] A pop-up feature that can be used to look up any word on the reviewer in imported ZIM files and view them in a nice format like in [Kiwix](https://www.kiwix.org/).
-- [x] An API to allow other add-ons to make use of the add-on's features.
-Specifically, I plan to extend the [Create subs2srs cards with mpv video player](https://ankiweb.net/shared/info/1213145732) with a pop-up dictionary inside mpv with the support of [intersubs](https://github.com/abdnh/intersubs).
-- [ ] Maybe change shortcuts to avoid conflicts with Wiktionary
-- [x] Update ankiweb_page.html and publish add-on

 ## License

 GPLv3 or later.
 See [LICENSE](./LICENSE).